Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: Introduction

-More specifically, to describe visual traits we propose to combine hand-crafted and learning-based features.
-As the former, we use a color histogram computed from bounding box around each person (detection of a person is not in the scope of this work).
+For appearance information, we propose to combine hand-crafted and learning-based features.
+As the former, we use a color histogram computed from bounding box around each person.
 As the latter, we use an embedding from state-of-the-art PRID deep-learning method developed for rectilinear cameras and fine-tuned on fisheye data (domain transfer).
-In order to obtain person-location information, we use the method developed by \cite{josh}.
-We use a Na\"{i}ve Bayes fusion technique to combine the color, embedding and location data by converting each to a similarity score (between two identities) and multiplying the scores after suitable normalization.
+In order to obtain person-location information, we use the method developed in \cite{josh}.
+We use Na\"{i}ve Bayes fusion to combine the color, embedding and location data by converting each to a similarity score (between two identities) and multiplying the scores after suitable normalization.
 We perform identity matching by a greedy algorithm.

-Evaluation on the dataset from \cite{FRIDA} demonstrates that location-based features deliver accuracy slightly over 90\%.
-Appearance-based features, however, manage to achieve only 60-80\% accuracy.
-Despite their lower performance, when they are combined with location-based features the accuracy exceeds 96\%.
+Similarly to traditional PRID research, we use human-annotated ground-truth bounding boxes for each person to evaluate different PRID methods.
+Evaluation on a recent fisheye PRID dataset \cite{FRIDA} demonstrates that location-based features deliver accuracy slightly over 94\%.
+Appearance-based features, however, manage to achieve only 64-80\% in matching accuracy.
+Despite their lower performance, when they are combined with location-based features the accuracy exceeds 97\%.

+We conclude our investigation by exploring the use of overhead fisheye PRID for people counting in a realistic scenario where room occupancy is high and bounding boxes for people are produced by a state-of-the-art person-detection algorithm for overhead fisheye images (instead of idealized human-annotated ground-truth boxes).
+Our experimental results demonstrate that without PRID the people counts are either significantly overestimated or significantly underestimated.